finestnothing/notes_collection/Notes/Companies/Dynatrace.md

 	- What do you like least
 		- A lot of changes that have been occurring, growing and such
 	- Fully remote until the Denver office is setup
+	- Interview went well!
+Moving on to the next step in the process
 - Next Steps
 	- Interview day, 4 half hour sessions
 		- Technical
 		- cognitive reasoning
+		- Etc
-		- Presentation of a possible scenario
+		- Presentation of a possible scenario (On same day as above?)
 	- Potential Offer
+- Followup from Kara for scheduling final interview - [[2022-06-21]]
+	- Everything happens on one day